 The next phase of target development will be an Induced Polarization/Resistivity survey preparatory to drill target definition.
 As noted previously with respect to the Chita Valley Project, Minsud's current exploration program represents a balance between systematic multidisciplinary exploration and prudent use of limited funding in a poor financial market.
 As a result no outsourced contract work such as geophysical surveys is currently being conducted.

-No exploration field work was conducted in 2013 or 2014.
+No exploration field work was conducted between 2013 and March 31, 2015.